unlicense/unencumbered-software/README.rst

 or a plain old public-domain dedication.

-Project metadata are described in JSON format, one file per project, utilizing terms from the `DOAP (Description of a Project)
+Project metadata are described in JSON format, one file per project, utilizing the terms from the `DOAP (Description of a Project)
 <https://github.com/ewilderj/doap>`__ schema.

+The current plan is that this project metadata will be made available in HTML, JSON, and `JSON-LD <https://en.wikipedia.org/wiki/JSON-LD>`__ format at `Unlicense.org <https://unlicense.org>`__ going forward.

 All material in this repository is itself in the public domain.